AryanEjantkar/50-days-coding-challenge/README.md

-reverselinkedlist.cpp is the first problem solved in day 1 of 50 days coding challenge.
+Reverselinkedlist.cpp is the first problem solved in day 1 of 50 days coding challenge.